gitcd-io/website/content/pages/installation.rst

 Installation
 #################

+:order: 2
 :date: 2018-01-25 08:47
 :icon: icon-download
-:lead: This is some short lead, you might like it!
+:summary: This is some short lead, you might like it!

 Debian/Ubuntu